 Here below, is a pictorial depiction of what a Test Environment process would entail:

 What You Will Learn:

 With a rapid increase in the operating systems and the range of hardware and software, the environment has to be almost dynamic in nature, in order to cope with the needs.
-Test teams can ensure that they are delivering a high quality product with a good test management process and this would help in having optimal usage of resources that are limitedly available.
+Test teams can ensure that they are delivering a high-quality product with a good test management process and this would help in having optimal usage of resources that are limitedly available.

-As test environments most times contain heterogeneous platforms and stacks, presenting below are some key pointers to ensure effective maintenance of the test environment.
+As test environments, most times contain heterogeneous platforms and stacks, presenting below are some key pointers to ensure effective maintenance of the test environment.

-#1.
-Effective environment sharing and distribution:
+#1) Effective environment sharing and distribution:

 As already mentioned earlier one of the key challenges of test environment preparation is that many teams or people need to use the same set of resources for their testing purposes.
 Hence a suitable sharing mechanism needs to be developed that caters to the needs of all teams and people without delaying schedules.